Cervical Cancer Screening for Transmasculine or Gender Non-Conforming Individuals

 What screening tests are available?

-The Pap test is used to screen for cervical cancer.
-This test involves collecting cells from the cervix, which is located at the top of the vagina.
+HPV and Pap testing are used to screen for cervical cancer.
+The Pap test involves collecting cells from the cervix, which is located at the top of the vagina.
 To perform the test, the provider inserts a tool called a speculum into the vaginal opening.
 This is used to hold the vaginal walls open.
 Then a small brush or mini spatula tool is used to collect cells from the cervix.
 Providers may also use the cells collected to test for high-risk types of HPV.

 There is a vaccine available to prevent the types of HPV that most commonly cause cervical cancer.
 The HPV vaccine is recommended for all individuals age 12-26.
 It is approved for use up to age 45, though insurance companies usually don't cover the HPV vaccine for individuals over the age of 26.
 Talk to your healthcare provider about your risk factors and if vaccination is right for you.
 Even if you already have a type of HPV, you can still be vaccinated.
 The vaccine can protect you from other types (strains) of HPV.